-The idea of prediction market can be used to the places where you want to predict the outcome of an ongoing football match, an Election campaign in a country, price discovery points of auctions, the probability of Elon Musk succeeding in colonizing Mars, etc.
+The idea of a prediction market can be used for the places where you want to predict the outcome of an ongoing football match, an Election campaign in a country, price discovery points of auctions, the probability of Elon Musk succeeding in colonizing Mars, etc.

 Not only these predictions can be used in gambling and betting but also for knowing whether a should go with the launch of a particular product or not and thus, making the entire process cheap and rewarding.